GitLiveApp/firebase-kotlin-sdk/README.md

 3. Install the GitLive plugin into IntelliJ
 4. After a gradle sync then run `publishToMavenLocal`

+### Testing
+To run the tests you can use the following gradle tasks:

+`./gradlew connectedAndroidTest` (an emulator needs to be running)

+`./gradlew iosSimulatorArm64Test`

+`./gradlew jsNodeTest`

+For some tests you need to have the firebase emulator suite running.
+After installing them you can run the following command inside the `test` directory:

+`firebase emulators:start`

+### Documentation
+For every publicly available class or function there needs to be documentation written in the [KDoc syntax](https://kotlinlang.org/docs/kotlin-doc.html).

 ### Compatibility with the official [Firebase Android SDK](https://github.com/firebase/firebase-android-sdk)

 When this project began, the official Firebase Android SDK was a pure java library and the separate Kotlin extensions (KTX) module consisted of only a few extensions providing some syntactic sugar, for example `Firebase.firestore` instead of `Firebase.getInstance(),` which we naturally copied for the Firebase Kotlin SDK.